Sharayu1707/Serverless_Weather_Notification_System/README.md

 Check your email or SMS for the weather update.

+## Advantages

+Fully automated – Sends weather updates without manual work.

+Low cost – Uses serverless AWS services, so you only pay per use.

+Scalable – Can handle thousands of notifications easily.

+Reliable – EventBridge and SNS ensure no message is missed.

+Easy to maintain – No server or infrastructure to manage.

+Real-time alerts – Users get instant updates via email or SMS.

+## Disadvantages

+Limited message format – SNS messages are text-only (no rich templates).

+Cold start delay – Lambda may take a few seconds for the first run.

+API dependency – If the weather API fails, no alert will be sent.

+Limited free tier – SNS or API calls may cost more with heavy usage.

+Difficult to debug – Must check CloudWatch logs for errors.

-🎯 Conclusion
+## Conclusion

 This system provides automated, serverless weather notifications using AWS Lambda, SNS, and EventBridge.
-It is scalable, cost-effective, and requires no server management. ✅
+It is scalable, cost-effective, and requires no server management.